dryack/gDiceRoll/SPEC.md

 * Clients will expect a RESTful API
 * In the future clients should instead be able to utilize gRPC
 * Provide a web admin interface that can, among other things, display realtime dice roll requests, logs, metrics, and statistics relating to the use of the server
+### Deployment and Scalability
+* The service is designed to run multiple instances in parallel
+* Support for rolling deployments and continuous deployment is required
+* Service instances must be stateless, with all persistent data stored in external services
+### External Dependencies
+* PostgreSQL database for persistent storage
+  - Independent of the gDiceRoll service deployment
+  - Must be accessible by all service instances
+* DragonflyDB for caching
+  - Independent of the gDiceRoll service deployment
+  - Must be accessible by all service instances
+### State Management
+* No critical state should be held within service instances
+* All persistent data and shared state must be managed through the external database or cache
+* Session management, if required, should use distributed session storage (e.g., in DragonflyDB)
+### Load Balancing
+* Implement a load balancing solution to distribute requests across service instances
+* Ensure the load balancer is aware of instance health and can route traffic accordingly
+### Service Discovery
+* Implement a service discovery mechanism to allow instances to locate the database, cache, and other required services
+### Consistency
+* Implement appropriate locking or versioning mechanisms to handle concurrent updates to shared data
+### Monitoring and Logging
+* Centralized logging solution to aggregate logs from all service instances
+* Distributed tracing to track requests across multiple instances
+* Health check endpoints for each service instance
 ### DSL
 * Utilize PEMDAS to resolve the order of operations in a dice roll expression
 * Allow flags on a dice roll expression, which are signified by a `#` followed by two or three alphabetic characters (ie. #nz or #gnz)